The pipemakers' workshop of Heptenstal, a pre-industrial company

 De pijpmakerij van Heptenstal, een pre-industrieel bedrijf

-An Englishman in Amsterdam who becomes a pipe maker and starts his own workshop in the Jordaan.
-Later he is a potter and ends up owning a large pottery workshop for a simple product in red-baked clay.
+An Englishman in Amsterdam becomes a pipe maker and starts his own workshop in the Jordaan.
+Later he is a potter and ends up owning a large pottery workshop for a simple product.
 At the same time, he continues to work as a pipe maker.

 In general, the history of seventeenth-century pipe makers is left with little more than names in the archive so that it is nowadays not easy to give a sketch of the lifecycle of these craftsmen.
 In a positive case, more information can be found about a person and usually it is about someone who has performed higher on the social ladder.
 Such a person is the Amsterdam pipe maker and potter Willem Hendriksz.
 Heptenstal.
 He was already listed in my 1981 publication, but since then more information came to light, including a series of pipes so that an article dedicated to his life and work is justified.